What is URL tracking in Bing Ads?

 URL tracking allows you to find out how people got to your website by adding tracking parameters in Bing Ads and then using a third-party tracking tool or service to analyze the data.
 When an ad is served, the tracking parameters are dynamically appended to your landing page URL.
 This landing page URL is recorded on your web server and then a third-party tracking tool, like Adobe or Google Analytics, can interpret the data.

 Final URL tracking: You manually add URL parameters to your final URLs.
 With this option, your ad needs to go through editorial review each time you update a parameter.
-To learn more, see How do I set up final URL tracking?
+Learn more: How do I set up final URL tracking?

 Tracking template: You select final URL as your landing page and then add URL parameters to the tracking template.
 We recommend that you add the tracking template at the account level and then it will be applied to all URLs (ads, keywords, Sitelink Extensions).
-To learn more, see How do I create an account tracking template?.
+Learn more: How do I create an account tracking template?.

 Custom parameters: You select Final URL as your landing page, define custom parameters to track a specific data point, and then add the custom parameter to the tracking template.
-To learn more, see Can I use custom parameters?
+Learn more: Can I use custom parameters?

 In your account, you can mix and match which tracking parameters you want to use.
 Here is how URL tracking options work together when an ad is served: